David-OConnor/pyflow/README.md

 - It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify files outside the project directory.

+- It's dependency resolution and locking is much faster due to using a cached database of dependencies, vice downloading and checking each package.

 - By not requiring Python to install or run, it remains intallation-agnostic.
 This is especially important on Linux, where there may be several versions